-Just a short ride from the Greater Wilkes-Barre Area and through the Back Mountain you’ll find Harveys Lake, the largest fresh water lake in Pennsylvania.
+Just a short ride from the Greater Wilkes-Barre Area and through the Back Mountain you’ll find Harveys Lake, the largest fresh water lake in Pennsylvania by volume.
 This 621-acre lake that was formed by an ancient glacier boasts a maximum depth of 100+ feet.

 Lakeside Drive encircles the lake separating boathouses from residences.
 Cyclists, walkers, runners, and those out for a leisurely drive share the 8.2-mile, two-lane road.